Londonderry (UK Parliament constituency): Boundaries

 The constituency consisted, in 1801–1885, of the whole of County Londonderry, except for the parliamentary boroughs of Coleraine and Londonderry City.

 The seat was re-created in 1922.
-As part of the consequences of the devolved Stormont Parliament for Northern Ireland, the number of MPs in the Westminster Parliament was drastically cut.
+As part of the consequences of the devolved Stormont Parliament for Northern Ireland, the number of MPs in the Westminster Parliament was reduced from 30 to 13.
 The seat was focused on County Londonderry.
-It comprised the administrative county of Londonderry and the County Borough of Londonderry.
+From 1922 to 1950, it comprised the administrative county of Londonderry and the County Borough of Londonderry.
+From 1950 onwards, the rural district of Magherafelt in the south of the county was removed to form part of the new Mid Ulster constituency.